 - Match your breathing to your running pace

-- Start off walking and progress slowly into your desire pace
+- Start off walking and progress slowly into your desired pace

 - Never run on a full stomach